Annamarie2019/ExampleDApps/README.md

 ## Introduction

 This repo provides the code for several example dApps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
-It contains both the JavaScript and the Solidity code for each example.
+It contains both the JavaScript and the smart contract code (.sol files) code for each example.
 To try them out:

 - Set up your system.
 - Test and deploy each example.